wxcctechsummit/wxcclabguides/labsnew/analyzerlab1.md

 1. Ensure you are logged into the Admin portal
 2. `Open` Analyzer in a new tab to enable you to switch between tasks in Portal and Analyzer
-3. Create a folder for yourself with the name `Team_X` where X is a unique number or character for yourself or your team
+3. Create a folder for yourself with the name `Team_X` where X is your student number
 > * <a href="https://www.youtube.com/embed/MdKzqrZ-EGA?start=64" target="_blank">Create a Folder</a>
 4. In Admin Portal, navitate to `Provisioning - Users`
 5. Use the `Search` to find your profile.
-You can search for your unique number `mentioned above` to make it easy.
+You can search for your student number to make it easy.
 6. Check which User Profile is being used by your user.
 > * <a href="https://www.youtube.com/embed/MdKzqrZ-EGA?start=103" target="_blank">Find User Profile</a>
 > * NOTE: You will be editing your Supervisor Team Profile.
 Search for `Supervisor Team X` where X is your student number.